davidjbuchanan/MS4-LiveStrong/README.md

         - 2) Using Gitpod's IDE place the config. vars. in **Settings** using the settings option from the drop-down menu.
         - Note: It is important that these do not get uploaded during a Github commit/push and that they do not appear in your repository for security reasons

 - Make migrations using the following command in the IDE's cli: `python3 manage.py migrate`

+- Set yourself as a superuser using `python3 manage.py createsuperuser`
+    - add a usernmame and passwords

 - The site should now render, on the development server, using the following command in the IDE's cli: `python3 manage.py runserver`
     - However there will be no products rendered to the site and the checkout app will error if openned.
+    - you will be able to access the Django admin at HTTPS ending `/admin`
+    - In order to access the GUI as a superuser you can login through `/admin`
+        - Go to the *Accounts* app
+        - select *Add Email Addresses*
+        - as you are the only user you are *user* 1
+        - add your *email address*
+        - check the *verified* and *primary* box and then press *save*
+        - **You can now login as a superuser using the GUI's navbar (my accounts) dropdown menu option**
+    - Alternatively you can register through the GUI like a normal user would.
+The steps for that are the following:
+        - Navigate to the login page and login with your superuser username and passwords
+        - return to the development terminal and follow the link, thus verifying your email address.

 - To add products you will need to define product categories as well as products themselves.
-    - Create them using the examples in products/fixtures/categories.json and products.json files from the repo.
-Input the details relevant to your business and thenpload the products and categories to the db.sglite3 database using cli commands `python3 manage.py loaddata categories` then `python3 manage.py loaddata products`.
-Alternatively you could add them all individually through the django admin app.
+    - Create them using the examples in products/fixtures/categories.json and products.json files as a template; input the details relevant to your business and then upload the products and categories to the db.sglite3 database using cli commands `python3 manage.py loaddata categories` then `python3 manage.py loaddata products`.
+Alternatively you could add them all individually through the django admin app at `/admin`.

 - Set up a payment system through [Stripe](https://github.com/Code-Institute-Org/gitpod-full-template) and obtain values for the following config. vars.:
     - **STRIPE_PUBLIC_KEY** : `<upper and lowercase alphanumeric with symbols>`